B-VLLM: A Vision Large Language Model with Balanced Spatio-Temporal Tokens: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated remarkable performance and generalizability in natural language understanding~\cite{qwen, qwen2, llama2, llama3}.
+Large Language Models (LLMs) have demonstrated remarkable capability and generalizability in natural language understanding~\cite{qwen, qwen2, llama2, llama3}.
 Recently, there have been several notable efforts to extend LLMs into Vision Large Language Models (VLLMs) for visual understanding~\cite{flamingo, llava, languagebind}.
 These efforts primarily aim to adapt LLMs' contextual reasoning capabilities to multimodal settings like video captioning and visual question answering, enabling them to generate accurate textual responses based on visual and textual context provided by users.
-To bridge the modality gap between textual and visual contexts, existing VLLMs typically use pretrained Vision Transformers (ViTs)~\citep{vit} to encode images into sequences of visual tokens.
+Unlike the extension of vision models to downstream tasks~\cite{hu2018vision, yue2023surgicalpart,lu2024autoregressive, zhao2025clip, chen2023diffusiondet}, bridging the modality gap between textual and visual contexts poses significant challenges~\cite{llava}.
+Existing VLLMs typically use pretrained Vision Transformers (ViTs)~\citep{vit} to encode images into sequences of visual tokens.
 These tokens are subsequently integrated with text token sequences as input to the VLLMs~\citep{llava, vila}.
 This approach compresses spatial contexts from images into 1D sequences and has demonstrated its effectiveness across various computer vision tasks~\citep{mme_benchmark}.
+However, these VLLMs are primarily designed for single-image scenarios.
+As illustrated in Figure~\ref{fig:intro-a}, extending them to video data often compromises performance, as the number of visual tokens exceeds the length limit of the VLLM's context window.